PaulDanielML/MuJoCo_RL_UR5/README.md

 Setup iteration            |  Relevant changes :-------------------------:|:-------------------------:
-  IT1 (Baseline)|- Grasp success check after moving straight up (500 steps of trying to close the gripper) <br> - Fixed z-coordinate for grasping <br> - Objects of equal size
+  IT5 | - Many more objects, randomly piled <br> - Actionspace now multi-discrete, with second dimension being a height action between 0 and 10
-  IT2 | - Grasp success check now after moving to drop location (1000 steps) IT3 | - New two-finger gripper implemented
+  IT4 | - Z-coordinate for grasping now calculated using depth data <br> - Objects now vary in size IT3 | - New two-finger gripper implemented
-  IT4 | - Z-coordinate for grasping now calculated using depth data <br> - Objects now vary in size
+  IT2 | - Grasp success check now after moving to drop location (1000 steps) IT1 (Baseline)|- Grasp success check after moving straight up (500 steps of trying to close the gripper) <br> - Fixed z-coordinate for grasping <br> - Objects of equal size

 This repository provides several python classes for control of robotic arms in MuJoCo: